-The following table describes the products, services, and nature for which the Corporation generates its income.
+- (p) Income and expense recognition (continued) - (ii) Fee and commission income and expenses (continued) The following table describes the products, services, and nature for which the Corporation generates its income:

-Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms bligations, including under IERS 15 Advisory and Advising customers on the structuring of Revenue related to Structuring the terms and conditions established in the transactions is recognized Services offer of financing and coordination between the legal advisors of the lending and borrowing counterparties in all legal aspects relating to the offer and acceptance of the credit facility, among others.
-1
+Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition under IFRS 15 Advisory and Advising customers on the structuring of Revenue related to Structuring the terms and conditions established in the transactions is recognized Services offer of financing and coordination at the point in time when between the legal advisors of the lending the transaction takes place. and borrowing counterparties in all legal - aspects relating to the offer and acceptance of the credit facility, among others.

-(p) Net income from other financial instruments at fair value through profit or loss Net income from other financial instruments at fair value through profit or loss relates to non-trading derivatives held for risk management purposes that do not form part of qualifying hedge relationships and financial assets and liabilities designated at fair value through profit or loss and includes all realized and unrealized fair value changes.

-(q) Basic earnings per share
+- (q) Gain or derivative instruments and other financial instruments Net income from other financial instruments at fair value through profit or loss relates to non-trading derivatives held for risk management purposes that do not form part of qualifying hedge relationships and financial assets and liabilities designated at fair value through profit or loss and includes all realized and unrealized fair value changes. - (r) Basic earnings per share